The real metric of success isn’t the size of your bank account. It’s the number of lives in whom you might be able to make a positive difference.

 Meaning

-“The real metric of success isn’t the size of your bank account.
-It’s the number of lives in whom you might be able to make a positive difference.” presents a viewpoint centered on life.
-It implies that life rarely follows a perfect plan and encourages us to remember that adaptability helps us grow.
+In the quote “The real metric of success isn’t the size of your bank account.
+It’s the number of lives in whom you might be able to make a positive difference.,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that adaptability helps us grow.

 Theme